Self Assured Torment

-Nicholas did not believe him, he stared at the conductor who was still leant over.
-His lips moving as if he was reading, every now and then he would start to grin again.
+Nicholas did not believe him; he stared at the conductor, who was still leaned over.
+His lips moved as if he was reading; every now and then, he would start to grin again.

 “I think I would like to leave now.”

 “That is fine, I will give you a prescription, and I hope we can meet again next week.
 I also hope you will learn to trust me more as we go through this.”

 Nick stared at the notepad with anger in his eyes,

 Nicholas stood up and walked to the door; as he grabbed the handle, the conductor whispered in his ear.
 Nick released his grip and looked at the handle; tightening his grip again, he opened the door and gestured for the doctor to walk out.